Hong Kong: Economy

 Although the territory had one of Asia's largest manufacturing economies during the latter half of the colonial era, Hong Kong's economy is now dominated by the service sector.
 The sector generates 92.7% of economic output, with the public sector accounting for about 10%.
-Between 1961 and 1997 Hong Kong's gross domestic product increased by a factor of 180, and per capita GDP increased by a factor of 87.
+Between 1961 and 1997, Hong Kong's gross domestic product increased by a factor of 180, and per capita GDP increased by a factor of 87.
 The territory's GDP relative to mainland China's peaked at 27% in 1993; it fell to less than 3% in 2017, as the mainland developed and liberalised its economy.
-Economic and infrastructure integration with China has increased significantly since the 1978 start of market liberalisation on the mainland.
+Economic and infrastructure integration with China has increased significantly since the 1978 start of the reform and opening up on the mainland.
 Since resumption of cross-boundary train service in 1979, many rail and road links have been improved and constructed, facilitating trade between regions.
 The Closer Economic Partnership Arrangement formalised a policy of free trade between the two areas, with each jurisdiction pledging to remove remaining obstacles to trade and cross-boundary investment.
 A similar economic partnership with Macau details the liberalisation of trade between the special administrative regions.
 Chinese companies have expanded their economic presence in the territory since the handover.
 Mainland firms represent over half of the Hang Seng Index value, up from 5% in 1997.